 All schools must have a Published Admission Number (PAN) for their normal intake year.
 This is the number of places planned for at that school for this intake.
 The PAN is the number of places when the school believes it is full.

-The PAN is the maximum number of places available for the normal round intake and for the first year in school.
+The PAN is the maximum number of places available at the normal point of entry within a school.
 PAN’s can be increased but not easily reduced.
-After the first year, they become less rigid as the Admission Number (AN) for that year group.
-While there is an expectation that the number of places available is the same, it can rise or fall depending on the school’s circumstances.
+While there is an expectation that the number of places available will remain the same going through the school, the Admission Number (AN) can rise or fall depending on the school’s circumstances.

 Admission Numbers can be reviewed at the end of each academic year or earlier if necessary and apply to individual Year Groups.